How can I fix the connection to my Amazon EC2 instance or elastic network interface that has an attached Elastic IP address?

 0

 I tried to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance using the attached Elastic IP address.
 However, I received a "Connection timed out" error.
-How can I fix the connection to my Amazon EC2 instance or elastic network interface that has an attached Elastic IP address?
+I need to fix the connection to my Amazon EC2 instance or elastic network interface that has an attached Elastic IP address.

 Short description

-If you can't connect to an Amazon EC2 instance or an elastic network interface that has an attached Elastic IP address, make sure of the following:
+If you can't connect to an Amazon EC2 instance or an elastic network interface with an attached Elastic IP address, then verify the following:

 • Security group rules for inbound traffic allow connection to the port or protocol.